A reporting entity (or reporting unit) is an entity that voluntary chooses, or is required by law, to prepare general purpose financial statements.

 - a description is provided of how the boundary of the reporting entity was determined and of what constitutes the reporting entity.

 If a particular entity is defined as a reporting entity it is required to prepare a general purpose financial report.
-This means that all Australian Accounting Standards must be applied in the preparation of the financial report.
-However, if an entity is defined as a non-reporting entity it only needs to prepare a special purpose financial report, which does not need to apply all of the Australian Accounting Standards.
-A special purpose financial report only needs to apply the measurement and recognition Australian Accounting Standards with limited disclosure.
+This means that all domestic Accounting Standards or International Financial Reporting Standards must be applied in the preparation of the financial report.
+However, if an entity is defined as a non-reporting entity it only needs to prepare a special purpose financial report, which does not need to apply all of the domestic Accounting Standards or International Financial Reporting Standards.
+A special purpose financial report only needs to apply the measurement and recognition domestic Accounting Standards or International Financial Reporting Standards with limited disclosure.

 Those charged with governance should also explore the benefits of producing a general purpose financial report even though the entity is non-reporting in nature.
 There may be opportunities for potential new users to learn more about the entity and its activities and operations.
 Or there may be stakeholders that value the additional information provided in a general purpose financial report.
 The downside to this is the cost of preparing a general purpose financial report which would be significantly more than a special purpose financial report.